jeangoisse/FSFTweaksLite/README.md

 As always this will not be put on the workshop.

-note : Ideology is a hard requirement since I was too lazy to set up load folders for it.
+important note : Ideology is a **hard requirement** since I was too lazy to set up load folders for it.

 CREDITS